-- Sufficient knowledge of how to effectively perform the contracted function(s) to support members of Humana Healthy Horizons - The presence of specific controls to prevent, detect and/or correct potential, suspected or identified noncompliance and/or fraud, waste or abuse
+- Sufficient knowledge of how to effectively perform the contracted function(s) to support members of Humana Healthy Horizons - The presence of specific controls to prevent, detect and/or correct potential, suspected or identified noncompliance and/or FWA

-All new providers also will receive Humana Healthy Horizons in South Carolina's Medicaid provider orientation.
+All new providers also will receive Humana Healthy Horizons' Medicaid provider orientation training.

-Online training modules for the topics listed above, as well as an organization-level attestation form, can be accessed by anyone 24/7 at Humana.com/providercompliance.

-For additional provider training: Visit Humana.com/HealthySC.
+Online training modules for the topics listed above, as well as an organization-level attestation form, can be accessed by anyone 24/7 at ProviderCompliance.
+For additional provider training, visit Provider.Humana.com/HealthySC.